Enter your headline here

 Lufthansa Technik reports that it signed more than 1,000 new contracts last year and generated 8 billion euros in new business.
 According to the information, 174 contracts have already been signed in the first quarter of the current year.

-"The agreement with the trade union in the latest collective bargaining negotiations for our employees in Germany was good news," explains Willms.
+„The agreement reached with the trade union in the latest collective bargaining negotiations for our employees in Germany was good news,“ explains Willms.
 According to him, the long-term influence of salaries on the cost structure will also have a major impact.
 Lufthansa Technik must work efficiently to counteract this.

 Search